Retirement Planning

 Retirement Annuity Contracts (RACs)

-Most pension schemes allow you to take an amount of money from the fund at retirement, which is tax free.
-This is often referred to as a tax free lump sum, and can, depending on the scheme be up to 25% of the overall value of the fund at retirement age.
+Most pension schemes allow you to take an amount of money, tax free, from the fund at retirement.
+This is often referred to as a PCLS or a tax free lump sum, and can, depending on the scheme be up to 25% of the overall value of the fund at the point of taking the monies from the scheme.
+There are some situations where this may be higher than 25%, although this is the exception rather than the rule.

 Annuities